Qowaiv/qowaiv-validation/README.md

 The generic result contains also the value/validated model.
 This `Value` is only accessible when the model is valid, otherwise, an `InvalidModelException` is thrown.
 This exception contains the validation messages.
+The result is considered invalid if the value is `null`, unless explicitly created with `Result.Null<T>()`.

 ``` C#
 namespace Qowaiv.Validation.Abstractions